Table of Contents

 When a scratch is minor, it is referred to as an abrasion.
 Scratches have different degrees of severity that can affect this structure of the eye.
 In some cases, a scratched cornea can lead to further problems, such as iritis or a corneal ulcer.
 (Learn More)

-The first step in treating the scratch is administering first aid to protect the scratched cornea.
+First, you should protect the eye from further damage.
 (Learn More) Then, go to the doctor to have them fully evaluate the scratch.
 From there, the doctor will determine which treatment options are necessary.

 Once doctors prescribe treatment, they usually follow up with patients in about 24 hours.
 (Learn More) During this visit, they will see if the scratch is healing and be able to detect any possible complications.